mikemckiernan/GenerativeAIExamples/deploy/compose/enterprise-rag/README.md

     4f191fbeda4a   pgvector                                Up 27 minutes
     ```

-6. Open browser and interact with llm-playground at http://<host-ip>:8090
+6. Open browser and interact with rag-playground at http://<host-ip>:8090

 # 03: Multi Modal RAG

 ## Pre-requisites

 Follow pre-requisites of [canonical rag](#pre-requisites) to install required dependency

 ## Description
 This example showcases multi modal usecase in a RAG pipeline.
 It can understand any kind of images in PDF (like graphs and plots) alongside text and tables.
 It uses multimodal models from NVIDIA AI Foundation to answer queries.